-By 1000 BC the Phoenician and Hebrew languages had become distinct from Aramaic, which was spoken in Canaan.
+By 1000 BCE the Phoenician and Hebrew languages had become distinct from Aramaic, which was spoken in Canaan.
 To give a few examples, the "ha-" prefix is used in both Phoenician and Hebrew to indicate a determinate noun, while in Aramaic the "-a" suffix is used.
 The pronoun for the first person is "ānōkī" while in Aramaic it is "anā" (as it is in modern Arabic).
 The word for "son" is "bar" in Aramaic but "ben" is Phoenician and Hebrew.
 Nonetheless there are differences between Hebrew and Phoenician: The verbs for "to be" and "to do" differ and the long "a" sound in Hebrew is pronounced "o" in Phoenician, for example.

 The Phoenician writing system is, by virtue of being an alphabet, simple and easy to learn, and also very adaptable to other languages, quite unlike cuneiform or hieroglyphics.
-In the 9th century the Aramaeans had adopted the Phoenician alphabet, added symbols for the initial "aleph" and for long vowels.
+In the 9th century BCE the Aramaeans had adopted the Phoenician alphabet, added symbols for the initial "aleph" and for long vowels.
 This Aramaic alphabet eventually turned into modern Arabic.
-By the 8th century BC, texts written in the Phoenician alphabet whose authors were probably not Phoenician appeared in Cilicia in southern Asia Minor and in northern Syria.
+By the 8th century BCE, texts written in the Phoenician alphabet whose authors were probably not Phoenician appeared in Cilicia in southern Asia Minor and in northern Syria.
 Eventually the Greeks, who were in close trading contact with the Levant, adopted the Phoenician alphabet, added vowel sounds, and thus created the Greek alphabet (upon which our modern Latin alphabet is based).